Hazel Garland: Columnist and editor

 In 1952 the editors decided to start a magazine section, and appointed Garland as feature editor, the first woman at the paper to do so.
 In the same year, Garland was sent to rural South Carolina to cover the story of Maude E. Callen, a community nurse and midwife serving local black and white communities.
 Although male reporters were still frequently assigned to the best stories, the nature of this story meant that it considered more suitable for a woman to cover.
 Garland's subsequent series of reports, entitled The Three I's: Ignorance, Illiteracy and Illegitimacy won a 1953 New York Newspaper Guild Page One Award for Journalism.

-"The entries were numbered.
-They didn't name the newspaper or reporter who wrote it, or mention whether the person was black or white.
-I won the award for the best series.
-The prize was awarded at the Page One Ball.
-Oh, I was so thrilled!
-And I was shocked, too, because I beat some people who had been perennial winners.
-One had won a Pulitzer prize the year before and had entered a series.
-I said that if I don't win anything else again, I had won that."

 In 1955 Garland started writing television column called Video Vignettes.
-At a time when the majority of mainstream TV columnists paid little attention to media diversity, Garland's column made particular note of occasions when black pe.rformers or broadcasters were dismissed, or when relevant shows were cancelled.
+At a time when the majority of mainstream TV columnists paid little attention to media diversity, Garland's column made particular note of occasions when black performers or broadcasters were dismissed, or when relevant shows were cancelled.
 To ensure that her point was made, she would also send copies of her columns to the network and station managers.
 Although the column largely focused on programs featuring African Americans, it still covered all the popular shows and Garland interviewed actors, writers or producers of any color who happened to be in Pittsburgh, such as actress Eartha Kitt.
 "Video Vignettes" ran from 1955 to one month before Garland's death in 1988, a total of 33 years, one of the longest-running newspaper television columns in history.

 In 1960 Garland was promoted from feature editor to women's editor of the magazine, but a financial recession in Chicago, declining circulation of the Courier and increasing coverage of black issues in mainstream newspapers had led to serious financial problems at the paper.
 In spite of bouncing pay checks, Garland continued writing for the paper.
 She commented "I loved the Courier.
 It was everything to me.
 I had spent the greater part of my life there, so I wanted to work even if I didn't get paid.
 I thought maybe we could hold on a keep it together."